Myth Social anxiety is just shyness — you'll grow out of it

 Early Experiences

 Being bullied, publicly humiliated, excluded, or harshly criticized — especially during childhood or adolescence when your social brain is still developing — can train your nervous system to treat social situations as threats.
+For some people, the rapid rise of AI has created a new form of social humiliation — the guilt and shame of not keeping up with technology that everyone else seems to understand.
 A single deeply embarrassing moment can sometimes be enough to set the pattern.

 Parenting Styles

 Overprotective parenting ("let me do that for you"), critical parenting ("why can't you be more like your sister?"), or socially anxious parenting (a parent who models avoidance) can all contribute.
 This isn't about blame — your parents were doing their best with what they had.
+As an AI anxiety in older adults, you may recognize these patterns in your own upbringing while also navigating new social pressures around technology.
 But understanding where patterns come from helps you change them.

 Cultural and Social Factors

 Social media has intensified social comparison.
 The pressure to present a perfect image, the fear of public judgment at internet scale, and cyberbullying all contribute to rising rates of social anxiety — especially among young people.
-This constant comparison fuels a powerful fear of missing out on AI and technology trends that compounds social pressure.
+This constant comparison fuels a powerful fear of missing out on AI and technology trends that compounds social pressure, and the broader phenomenon of AI-amplified social comparison is making it worse for many.
 For parents concerned about children's social fears, our children and AI anxiety guide covers how technology amplifies social comparison in young people.
 Children who face racism, discrimination, or cultural marginalization are also at heightened risk, as they learn early that social environments can be hostile.

 The Social Anxiety Cycle — And How to Break It